sbasu276/FocusMAE/README.md

 Specify the path for folder containing the json files in the dataloader.

+## DATASET

+We contribute additional videos to our Ultrasound video dataset (GBUSV).
+The complete dataset comprises of 59 videos with malignancy and 32 videos which are benign.
+The dataset donload instructions are available (here)[https://gbc-iitd.github.io/data/gbusv]

+CT

 ## INSTALLATION

 The required packages are in the file `requirements.txt`, and you can run the following command to install the environment